p4privacy/sentinel-node-guide/README.md

 # Port number to accept the incoming connections
 listen_port = 54321
--this is the UDP port, you can change it and write it down as you need it later
+@@ this is the UDP port, you can change it and write it down as you need it later @@

 # Server private key
 private_key = "WEkdSO6cax3Sbo08mwmMyd2X617usVeVDTK/hdkfOmI="